- Common recommendations

 If the cloud agent acts as a destination in a Consolidation or a Distribution Job, set it to 0 (= disable) so the Agents do not check local, pre-seeded objects.

 RAM requirements are the same as for synchronization to a non-cloud.
 See this article for details.

 Special Profile settings

-As mentioned above, the agent that will perform file transfer to/from an object storage, will require some special settings set in its Profile:
+As mentioned above, the agent that will perform file transfer to/from a cloud storage, will require some special settings set in its Profile:

-1) Increase "Number of disk I/O threads" parameter (agent profile) to 20 for your cloud agent.
-It's already so in the pre-configured Object storage profile.
+1) Increase the "Number of disk I/O threads" parameter (agent profile) to 20 for your cloud agent.
+It's already set in the pre-configured Cloud storage profile.